opennetworkinglab/onos/web/gui2/AngularMigration.md

 * (d3 object).append(..).attr values should be listed individually (see icon.service for example)
 * Please try do avoid d3 DOM manipulations in ONOS GUI 2, as this is not the Angular 6 way of doing things
+* $interval should be replaced by task = setInterval(() => functionname_or_body, speed);
+* To cancel the timer clearInterval(task)

-# Progress so far - 24 May 2018
+# Progress so far - 18 Jun 2018
 The following services are partially migrated:
-* fw/util/FnService - some essential components of this have been migrated - still lots to do
+* fw/util/FnService - full migrated with Unit tests
 * fw/svg/GlyphDataService - mostly migrated.
 Values are stored in maps as constants
 * fw/svg/GlyphService - partly implemented - enough to support the icon service
 * fw/svg/IconService - mostly implemented - enough to support the IconDirective
-* fw/svg/IconDirective - mostly implemented - although want to replace this with
-  the IconComponent
 * fw/svg/icon/IconComponent - replacement for the IconDirective - decided to make
-   it a component because it has CSS files which are scoped to just that component
+   it a component because it has CSS files which are scoped to just that component It also incorporates the old fw/widget/tooltip.js which was a directive - combined tooltip in to icon because the 2 are always used together in tabular views
-* fw/layer/LoadingService - mostly implemented - I'm leaving this as a Service,
+* fw/layer/LoadingService - mostly implemented - this should become a component
-  although maybe it should become a component - its CSS is has to be loaded globally in index.html
+    - its CSS is has to be loaded globally in index.html
 * fw/layer/flash/FlashComponent - implemented as a Component instead of the old Flash Service because it has a CSS file.
 Replaced all of the D3 Dom manipulations with Template code in the Angular 6 style of doing things
+* fw/layer/veil/VeilComponent - changed to a component - fully implemented
+* fw/remote/urlfn.service - fully implemented with Unit tests
+* fw/remote/WebSocketService - fully implemented with Unit tests
+* fw/widget/TableBase - previously the TableBuilderService this has now been changed to a plain interface and class - any table views should extend this

+# Devices View
+This is now a Component, whose class extends the TableBase - this is where it gets most of its functionality.
+As before all data comes from the WebSocket.
+There is still a bit of work to go on this - scrolling of long lists, device details panel etc

+The major change in the template (html) is that there used to be 2 tables and these are now brought together in to a header and body.
+This simplifies trying to keep the widths of both in sync.

+For CSS the old device view CSS is included and a link is made across to the common table CSS

+#Apps View
+This is a Component too, again extending TableBase.
+Apps view has much more functionality though because it has controls for upload and download of applications.